Nearsoft/jobs/readme.md

 </details>

-### Marketing intern
+### Marketing Intern

 <details><summary>Read more</summary>

 🌵⚡️

 Join the Business Development team at Nearsoft and gain hands-on marketing experience.
 Nearsoft is a software development company.
 We help our clients grow their development teams and power up the user experience of their products.
-We are looking for a passionate and energetic marketing intern to join the Business Development team in a long-term engagement.
+We are looking for a passionate and energetic Marketing Intern to join the Business Development team in a long-term engagement.

-#### Your tasks as a Marketing intern may include
+#### Your tasks as a Marketing Intern may include

-Works closely with the marketing team on developing, implementing, and executing marketing initiatives and activities for the company, Designing and executing marketing campaigns
+* Work closely with the Marketing team on developing, implementing, and executing marketing initiatives and activities for the company
+* Designing and executing marketing campaigns
-Collecting quantitative and qualitative data from marketing campaigns Performing market analysis and research on competition Assist in the creation, and distribution of content marketing strategy Support the marketing team build a pipeline for prospective clients
+* Collecting quantitative and qualitative data from marketing campaigns
+* Performing market analysis and research on competition
+* Assist in the creation, and distribution of content marketing strategy
+* Support the marketing team build a pipeline for prospective clients

 #### Qualifications

-Currently enrolled in a Bachelor’s degree, preferably Marketing, Business Administration or International Business.
+* Currently enrolled in a career in Marketing, Business Administration or International Business
-Fluent in English (Writing and speaking)
+* Fluent in English (verbal and written)

 Send your CV to aquijada@nearsoft.com

 </details>

 ### IT Recruiter